herraa1/msx-joyblue-v2/README.md

 * uses SMD components, so good soldering skills are needed to build the adapter
 * emulates up to two MSX joysticks
 * attaches to MSX computers using female standard DE9 connectors
-* formally requires an external USB power supply as the adapter draws slightly more current than two MSX ports can officially provide
+* formally requires an external USB power supply as the adapter draws slightly more current than two MSX general purpose I/O interfaces can officially provide
-* optionally, can be powered using MSX general purpose ports without an external power supply if your MSX can safely supply enough current
+* optionally, can be powered using MSX general purpose I/O interfaces without an external power supply if your MSX can safely supply enough current
 * builtin leds provide information about the operation of the adapter

 ## [Hardware](hardware/kicad/)